Nepal Trekking Gear. What to Wear, What to Take.

 I’ve been up there in light summer trekking shoes and in summer-weight hiking boots, the latter in deep snow.

-One of the kids had hiking shoes bought in Kathmandu, the other had street shoes, winter-type basketball boots, he got to Tengboche Monastery.
+One of the kids had hiking shoes bought in Kathmandu, the other had street shoes, and winter-type basketball boots or sneakers, he got to Tengboche Monastery.

 We did great in all of the footwear mentioned above.

-My summer hiking boots did OK in deep snow, but I was hitting them with waterproofing spray every day.
-Wet suede, in deep snow, in winter, could have resulted in frostbite.
+My summer hiking boots did OK in deep snow, but I was treating them with waterproofing spray every day.
+Wet suede, in deep snow, in winter, could have caused frostbite.

 In snow, always add gaters (you can buy these on the trek or in Kathmandu, quality isn’t critical, or here on Amazon), they help keep the snow out of the top of your boots or shoes.

-Running shoes will do you for EBC in good weather and you’ll see plenty of people doing this.
+Running shoes will do you for EBC in good weather and you’ll see plenty of people doing this on the lower treks.
 I’m not advising you not to buy serious hiking boots, I’m just telling you not to worry too much particularly if you’re not going into deep snow.

 Frostbitten toes are obviously to be avoided.
-We’ve seen people cross the Thorong La in armpit deep snow in running shoes.
-It’s not a great plan, but I’ve also seen the hard sell in the hiking shops to buy the most expensive gear, often from salespeople with no actual experience.
+We’ve seen people cross the Thorong La in deep snow in running shoes.
+It’s not a great plan, but I’ve also seen the hard sell in the hiking shops to buy the most expensive gear, often from salespeople with no experience of the Himalayas.

 You won’t need shoe bags on your trek unless you plan to take a spare pair of shoes with you.
 People employing porters will likely be the only people taking multiple pairs of shoes on a hike, unless you’re my husband and plan to switch from running shoes to boots once you hit the snow.
 We make shoe bags from old T shirts but you can also buy them online.